jblindsay/whitebox-tools/README.md

 ![](./img/WhiteboxToolsLogoBlue.png)

+> Note: Compiled WhiteboxTools binaries for Windows, macOS, and Linux can be found at: https://www.whiteboxgeo.com/download-whiteboxtools/

 *This page is related to the stand-alone command-line program and Python scripting API for geospatial analysis, **WhiteboxTools**.

 The official WhiteboxTools User Manual can be found [at this link](https://whiteboxgeo.com/manual/wbt_book/preface.html).